 Other Notes

-I sure hope you found these sugar cookie tips useful!
+I sure hope you found these sugar cookie baking tips useful!
+Leave me a comment below if you have any questions!!

 ABOUT THE AUTHOR: Ashleigh is a creative mom of three and the blogger from Bee in Our Bonnet.
 Ashleigh spent a few years blogging on Somewhat Simple as our Baking Contributor.